zuplo-samples/neon-postgrest/README.md

 # Neon PostgREST API Demo

 Are you using/considering Neo - but wish you had the ability to interact with your database via API/SDK like Supabase?
 Look no further!
 This project shows you exactly how to recreate that API and developer experience.
+[Try the Demo](https://neon-postgrest.zuplopreview.net/).

 ## Installation